kmelve/sanity-pdf-to-text/README.md

 # Extract text from pdf uploads to Sanity.io

-This is a proof of concept example of how to use lambdas on [Zeit’s Now](https://zeit.co/now) to annotate asset documents for pdf uploads to Sanity.io with the embded text (if there is any).
+This is a proof of concept example of how to use lambdas on [Zeit’s Now](https://zeit.co/now) to annotate asset documents for pdf uploads to Sanity.io with the embedded text (if there is any).

 ## Getting started

-First change `projectId` and `dataset` in the `SanityClient` configuration in extract.js.
+First change `projectId` and `dataset` in `now.json` to yours.
 Then run the following in the command line:

 ```text
 $ npm i -g now && npm i